KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-01.markdown

  In the screenshot above, we can see that before the CreateFileA call, the parameters for that function are pushed onto the stack.
 OllyDbg has cleverly annotated them.
 Comparing it to the API documentation, we can see that the function parameters are passed in reverse order. <a href="https://blogs.msdn.microsoft.com/oldnewthing/20040108-00/?p=41163/" target="_blank">Chen 2004</a>, from MSDN blogs, describes that parameters are passed in reverse order (in reference to CDECL calling convention)"...so that the first parameter is nearest to top-of-stack...".
 Thinking back to how the stack works, it does sort of make sense?, the Last element In would be the First to be Out (LIFO) <a href="https://en.wikipedia.org/wiki/LIFO_%28computing%29
 " target="_blank">(Wikipedia, 2018)</a>.
 If you read the API reference for CreateFileA we can see that in order to create a file we need to pass several parameters, among them is a file name (lpFileName).
-The filename that is passed for this particular call is "keyfile.dat".
+The filename that is passed to this particular call is "keyfile.dat".
 For the sake of the tutorial and the simpleness of this crackme, we can assume that this filename confirms that the license key is being stored locally and in this file.
 The CreateFileA API reference mentions that it returns either a file handle or a "-1" using the EAX register.
 Meaning, if the CreateFileA function was able to open "Keyfile.dat", it would return the handle to that file in the EAX register and if it did not, it would return "-1".

 Next, there is a compare instruction (CMP), taking the EAX register and "-1" as operands.
 It compares the content of the operands, specifically, it performs a logical AND operation (please refer to an X86 Opcode <a href="https://c9x.me/x86/" target="_blank">manual</a>).
 Based on the result of the operation, flags such as the ZF(Zero), SF(Signed) and PF(Parity) flags are set in the EFLAGs register.
 In reference to the mentioned x86 opcode manual (JCC section) the JNE - Jump if Not Equal (opcode 75) instruction jumps to the location passed as its operand (0040109A), if the Zf(zero) flag equal to 0 or the CMP/previous operation changed the state of the Z(zero) flag to 0(zero).
 Simply, in this case, if EAX did not equal to "-1" in the previous CMP operation then it jumps to 0040109A.
 This is done to check if the license key file is present.